Downtown is full of remarkable spaces, and 616 Texas definitely counts as one of them.

 He loved retail, but he was also a family man, devoted to his wife Rosa Sour Zodiag and daughters Sybil Zodiag and Rai, who married Dr. Edgar Friedenberg.
 Zodiag was also a forward-thinker, and in 1888, formed the Shreveport Railways Company with the goal of electrifying the then- mule powered trolleys.
 In 1890, the new electric system started running on the streets of Shreveport, predating the electric trolley system in New Orleans by three years.
 35.2 miles of track and nine major lines ran with electric trolleys until trackless trolleys made their debut in the early 1920s.

 That was – happily- not to be.
 The buildings, along with the former Sear’s building on the corner, were saved, rehabbed and made beautiful again by New Orleans developer Roland von Kurnatwoski, who saw the possibilities in the sad and poorly maintained historic structures.
 Reinvigorated, the buildings now house retail spaces, a popular coffee shop, apartments and offices.
-There is still opportunity in the house of Zodiag; the space is currently for rent, and the building, along with the two others, is for sale.
+There is still opportunity in the house of Zodiag; space there and in the three-story next door is currently for rent.
 “Shreveport has always been my city of great hopes,” said Zodiag.
 His legacy- and his building- remain to give hope to others.